srivathsanvenkateswaran/linuxVisualSearch/README.md

 And don't forget to change the file paths to their full path [Absolute Path]

-## If you liked this project/ found this useful..
+## If you liked this project or found this useful..

 Kindly tweet it out or share this in any other social Media platform so that more people can make use of this :)